 This page includes important information for all Lemont High School students and their parents/guardians.
 Visitors are encouraged to expand each of the topics below for important information for the upcoming school year.

-Please note that parents/guardians with multiple students must complete the Online Registration Module for each student.
+It is very important parents/guardians complete the registration process by Friday, August 6.
+Parents/guardians with multiple students must complete the Online Registration Module for each student.
 Access to Skyward's Online Registration Module only is enabled for a student's primary guardian (i.e., "Family 1" within the Skyward Student Records System).

 Parents/guardians who have questions about the registration process may contact Director of School & Community Relations Tony Hamilton at (630) 243-3280, or by clicking on his name to submit a message via e-mail.
-Parents/guardians who have difficulty completing the online registration process may visit the school's Main Office during regular business hours to obtain assistance.
+Parents/guardians who have difficulty completing the online registration process will be able to request remote assistance to complete the necessary steps.

 Lemont High School District 210 serves Lemont and portions of Darien, Downers Grove and Woodridge.
 Parents/guardians who wish to determine if they live within Lemont High School's boundaries should consult the district's boundary map.